Information to help you make the most of DNA Painter

-Family Tree DNA and MyHeritage accept transfer uploads of autosomal DNA test results, while you can upload any autosomal DNA kit to Gedmatch and Geneanet.
+Family Tree DNA, Living DNA and MyHeritage accept transfer uploads of autosomal DNA test results, while you can upload any autosomal DNA kit to Gedmatch.
 If you haven't already, consider uploading your DNA to these sites in order to find more matches.
 Please always be sure to read the terms and conditions to ensure you are comfortable with them before uploading.

 Family Tree DNA

 If you've tested with Family Tree DNA or completed an autosomal transfer, you can view your Family Finder Matches at https://www.familytreedna.com/my/familyfinder/.
-Tick the checkbox to the left of the match you're interested in, and click the 'Chromosome Browser' button.
+Tick the checkbox to the left of the match you're interested in, and click the 'Compare Relationship' button on the right.

-This will bring up the Family Tree DNA Chromosome Browser:
+This will bring up the Family Tree DNA Chromosome Browser showing the segments you share with the selected match.

-You can copy and paste the segment directly into the DNA Painter 'Paint a new match' form, or if you prefer, you can click 'Download segments' for a CSV file.
+You can copy and paste the table with segment info directly into the DNA Painter 'Paint a new match' form (just select the entire table, click CTRL-C/CMD-C to copy and then paste into DNA Painter using CTRL-V/CMD-V).
+If you prefer, you can click 'Download segments' for a CSV file.
 You can then copy and paste the entire contents of this CSV into the same form.

 MyHeritage